radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 ### CLI Design

-`rad init --full` will need to be updated to ask the user to choose between AWS access keys and IRSA.
+`rad init --full` will need to be updated to ask the user to choose between AWS access keys and IRSA. rad credential register aws should now support two credential types, and associated parameters.

-We might want to rename `rad credential register aws` command  to `rad credential register aws access-keys` and introduce `rad credential register aws irsa`

-We should update the Radius Helm chart to allow the user to enable IRSA during installation with the `global.awsIRSA.roleARN` value.
-This must be passed to all charts through values and when the value is set service accounts should be annotated with roleARN.
+We should update the Radius Helm chart to allow the user to enable IRSA during installation with the `rad install kubernets --set global.aws.IRSA.enabled=true` value.
+This must be passed to ucp and rp charts through values and when the value is set the pod spec should mount the service-account token.

+### Multi-tenancy

+Currently, we support only one credential.
+However, for future, we might want to support multiple credentials potentially across AWS accounts ( say, one for QA team and other for Dev).
+The code changes for IRSA should be compatible with these changes in future.
+Since IRSA setup establishes trust between the cluster - oidc provider and AWS, once we support multiple credentials, we should be able to assume different roleARN based on which environment we are deploying from.
+We just have to establish right trust entities in all roles.

 ### Implementation Details

 #### UCP

 UCP is responsible for communicating with AWS to deploy AWS resources.
-Therefore ucp's service-account will be annotated with AWS RoleARN.
-Further UCP should be able to assume the role specified in the environment and use this to communicate with AWS.
-The environment id will be available in the resource properties.
+UCP should be able to assume the role specified in the credential and use this to communicate with AWS since it has the service-token mounted.

 #### Bicep